Skip Breadcrumb Links

 - Try using “open-ended questions” like, “What do you find difficult about … ?”
 “Tell me what happened...”

-- Listen to what he or she says and ask more questions.
+- Listen to what they say and ask more questions.

 Talk to Your Child’s Teacher or the School's Guidance Counsellor